Just for the Record...

 Just for the Record... is a box set by American singer Barbra Streisand.
 It was released by Columbia Records on September 24, 1991.
-Streisand and her manager, Martin Erlichman, were credited as the album's executive producers.
 Just for the Record... includes a variety of performances throughout Streisand's career, including a song taken from her first studio recording session in 1955: a cover of "You'll Never Know".
 Other tracks were compiled from various live performances, TV specials, and previous albums from her back catalog.

 Just for the Record... received positive reviews regarding its comprehensiveness of Streisand's overall career.
 Commercially, the album was equally successful, becoming the second best-selling box set in the United States by 1994, when it had sold over 404,000 units.
 It entered the Billboard 200 in the United States and peaked at number 38; it has also been certified Platinum by the Recording Industry Association of America (RIAA).
 In the Netherlands, Highlights from Just for the Record, a condensed version of the album, peaked at number 72.